What do all the acronyms and data mean in virtual cycling?

 In workouts and at the end of events, you will see TSS and IF numbers.
 They are indicators of how hard your ride was.

 TSS and IF are based on having your FTP correct, so make sure you test regularly.
 TSS calculated off an algorithm to give you points.
 If you achieve your FTP for one hour, you will earn 100 points.
 IF is how hard the ride was as a percentage of your FTP.
 Both together give the story of how much fatigue and stress was placed on your body during the ride.

 So, push hard and increase your IF and TSS numbers per week.

 In addition to these, you can pull up our yellow pop-up menu in the bottom center of our ride screen which has the following keys:

-MIC: This indicates whether your in-game mic is on/off.
-You can toggle on/off the mic option.
-Once you switch this on, the voice chat in free-rides and workouts are automatically open to all nearby riders, whereas in events, team members will be able to chat only with their own team mates and individual riders will be able to talk only with other individual riders.
+MIC: This indicates whether your in-game microphone is on or off.
+You can toggle on/off in the mic option.
+Once you switch this on, the voice chat in free-rides and workouts are automatically open to all nearby riders, whereas in events, team members will be able to chat only with their own teammates and individual riders will be able to talk only with other individual riders.

 CAMERA: You can switch between 10 different camera angles to enhance your viewing experience.